vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 To enable reranking, specify the appropriate value for the `type` in the `reranker` object.
 For the MMR reranker, use `mmr`.
 In most scenarios, it makes sense to use the default query `start` value of `0` so that you're reranking all of the best initial results.
-You can also set `limit` of the `query` to the total number of documents you wish to rerank.
+You can also set the  `limit` of the `query` to the total number of documents you wish to rerank.
 The default value is `25`.